Top 10 Teams Tips

 While in a meeting, if you want to show students a Powerpoint or another screen on your computer, use the Share Content feature—the toolbar icon for this is a small box with an arrow through it.
 These options for what to share will appear at the bottom of the meeting window:

-- Desktop: On the far left, it’s the only option that allows you to demonstrate using an interactive program or webpage where you may have pop-up windows—for example, in Blackboard—or to be able to use different tools on your computer that you want students in the meeting to see.
+- Desktop: On the far left, it’s the only option that allows you to demonstrate using an interactive program or webpage where you may have pop-up windows—for example, in Brightspace—or to be able to use different tools on your computer that you want students in the meeting to see.

 - Windows: There will be options for different windows that you currently have open, and students will only see that window and nothing else on your screen